mr-mixas/Struct-Path.pm/README.md

     Dereference result items.

-- expand `<true|false>`
+- expand `<"append"|true|false>`

-    Expand structure if specified in path items does't exists.
+    Expand structure if specified in path items doesn't exists.
 All newly created items initialized by `undef`.
+Arrays will be growed smoothly if `append` as value used (experimental).

 - paths `<true|false>`